Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Modification of Memetic Algorithm

 \subsection{Specialization to Close-Enough MT-TSP}

-Our specialization of \cite{ding2022memetic} to the close-enough MT-TSP relies on the fact that in all instances we generated, targets' speeds are no larger than the agent's maximum speed.
+Our specialization of \cite{ding2022memetic} to the Close-Enough MT-TSP relies on the fact that in all instances we generated, targets' speeds are no larger than the agent's maximum speed.
 We checked this condition for each instance as follows.
-First, using the fact that the targets' trajectories are B-splines, we computed the velocity B-spline for each target.
+First, we computed the control points of the velocity B-spline for each target.
 Next, we computed the norm of each control point, and we let $\bar{v}_i$ be the maximum of these norms for target $i$.
-Let $\mathcal{D}_i$ be the disc of radius $\bar{v}_i$ centered at the origin of $\mathbb{R}^2$.
-All the velocity B-spline control points for target $i$ are contained in $\mathcal{D}_i$.
-Combining this fact with the convexity of $\mathcal{D}_i$, we know that the convex hull of the control points is contained in $\mathcal{D}_i$.
-A B-spline is contained in the convex hull of its control points \cite{de1978practical}, which means that target $i$'s velocity always lies in $\mathcal{D}_i$ and thus has norm no larger than $\bar{v}_i$.
-We verified that for all targets, $\bar{v}_i \leq v_\text{max}$, which verifies that targets in our instances move with speed no faster than $v_\text{max}$.
+We verified that $\bar{v}_i \leq v_\text{max}$ for all targets, which ensures that targets move with speed no faster than $v_\text{max}$.